News and Commentary

 Critical Financial Planning for Widows and Widowers by Kathleen Marteney, CRPC®

 The death of a spouse can be one of the most devastating events in an individual’s life.
-Not only must surviving spouses cope with the emotional, mental and physical turmoil of their crushing grief, but they will also face a tsunami of legal and financial decisions, including the responsibility to pay their bills, keep the lights on, settle their spouses’ estates and protect their financial futures.
-Rather than attempting to tackle these activities on their own and running the risk of making irreversible decisions that can cause irreparable damage, widows and widowers should reach out to their professional financial advisors for help.
+Not only must surviving spouses cope with the emotional, mental and physical turmoil of their crushing grief, but they will also face a tsunami of legal and financial decisions, including the responsibility to pay their bills, keep the lights on, settle their spouses’ estates and protect their own financial futures.
+Rather than attempting to tackle these activities independently and run the risk of making irreversible decisions that can cause irreparable damage, widows and widowers should reach out to their professional financial advisors for help.

-Thankfully, widows do not need to complete all the items on their to-do lists right away.
-In fact, it is a good idea to put off making any major decisions until you are in the right state of mind to do so and have the benefit of your trusted advisor’s counsel.
+Thankfully, many of the items on a widow’s to-do list of required tasks do not have to be completed right away.
+In fact, it’s a good idea to put off making any major decisions until you are in the right state of mind to do so and have the benefit of your trusted advisor’s counsel.

-Following is a list of the top-five actions widows/widowers should consider with the help of their financial advisors soon after a spouse passes away.
+Following is a list of the top five things widows should consider, with the help of their financial advisors, sooner rather than later after a spouse passes away.

 Develop a Strategy for Receiving Survivor Benefits

-Widows may be entitled to receive deceased spouses’ retirement benefits and proceeds from any life insurance policies.
-However, the strategy one employs to claim those benefits has a broad range of legal, tax and financial implications.
+Widows may be entitled to receive deceased spouses’ retirement benefits and proceeds from life insurance policies.
+However, the strategy employed to claim those benefits has a broad range of legal, tax and financial implications.

-For example, a surviving spouse may begin claiming Social Security survivor benefits at age 60, but doing so would result in a significantly lower benefit than waiting until they reach the full retirement age of 66 or 67.
-Similarly, widows have several options to consider when inheriting IRAs and 401(k) retirement plans from a deceased spouse, including rolling the inherited account into their own accounts and allowing those funds to continue growing tax-free.
-Or, depending on the widow’s age and the spouse’s age at death, there may be a requirement to withdraw a portion of those assets and pay taxes on those amounts.
+For example, surviving spouses may begin claiming Social Security survivor benefits at age 60, but doing so would result in a significantly lower benefit than waiting until they reach full retirement age of 66 or 67.
+Similarly, widows have several options when inheriting an IRA and 401(k) retirement plan from a deceased spouse.
+This includes rolling inherited plans into their own accounts and allowing those funds to continue to grow tax-free, or, depending on the widow’s age and the spouse’s age at death, there may be a requirement to withdraw a portion of those assets and pay taxes on those amounts.

 Assess your Current Financial Situation

-Financial advisors can be a tremendous resource to help widows understand their financial picture by reviewing current and potential sources of savings, income and fixed living expenses.
-They also can help develop budgets and implement tax-efficient strategies for improving immediate cash-flow needs, investing and repositioning investment portfolios for future growth.
-Moreover, a financial advisor can help survivors get their individual estate plans in order, helping to ensure the proper structure of their assets and the designation of trusted agents to make important financial and legal decisions on their behalves if they are no longer able to do so on their own.
+Financial advisors can be a tremendous resource in helping widows understand their financial picture by reviewing current and potential sources of savings, income, and fixed living expenses.
+They can help develop a budget and implement tax-efficient strategies for improving immediate cash-flow needs and investing and repositioning investment portfolios for future growth.
+Moreover, a financial advisor can help survivors get their individual estate plans in order, helping to ensure their assets are properly structured, and they have named agents to make important financial and legal decisions on their behalf if they can no longer do so.

 Understand Capital Gains and Tax Basis of Inherited Assets